Siege of Jinju (1592): Siege of Jinju

 The Japanese heartily approached Jinju fortress.
 They expected another easy victory at Jinju but the Korean general Kim Si-min defied the Japanese and stood firm with his 3,800 men.
 Again, the Koreans were outnumbered.
 Kim Si-min had recently acquired around 170 arquebuses, equivalent to what the Japanese used.
 Kim Si-min had them trained and believed he could defend Jinju.

 The Japanese charged and began to bring ladders to scale the wall.
 They also brought a siege tower to try to gain the higher ground.
 As a counter, the Koreans unleashed massive volleys of cannons, arrows, and bullets.
 Surprised, Hosokawa tried another angle of approach by using his arquebuses to cover the soldiers scaling the wall.
 This still had no success because the Koreans ignored the bullets and smashed ladders with rocks and axes.
 When the Koreans began to lob mortars down at the Japanese, the Japanese began to lose even more men.
+The Taikōki reported:

+As we try to become ichiban nori ["the first to climb in"], they climbed up as in a swarm.
+Because of this the ladders almost broke, and comrades fell down from their climb, so they could not use the ladders.
+Hosokawa Tadaoki's brother, Sadaoki, was one such, accompanied by foot soldiers on ladders on his right and left, and strictly ordered, "Until I have personally climbed into the castle this ladder is for one person to climb.
+If anyone climbs I will take his head!", then he climbed.
+Because of this, the ladder did not break and the men who saw him were loud in their praise.
+Consequently, before long he placed his hands on the wall, but when he tried to make his entry from within the castle, spears and naginata were thrust at him to try to make him fall, and lamentably, he fell to the bottom of the moat.

 After three days of fighting, Kim Si-min was hit by a bullet on the side of his head and fell, unable to command his forces.
 The Japanese commanders then pressed even harder on the Koreans to dishearten them, but the Koreans fought on.
 The Japanese soldiers were still unable to scale the walls even with heavy fire from arquebuses.
 The Koreans were not in a good position since Kim Si-min was wounded and the garrison was now running low on ammunition.